heap/node-kafka-native/deps/librdkafka/INTRODUCTION.md

 #### Offset management

+Broker based offset management is available for broker version >= 0.9.0 in conjunction with using the high-level KafkaConsumer interface (see rdkafka.h or rdkafkacpp.h)

-Offset management is available through a local offset file store, where the offset is periodically written to a local file for each topic+partition according to the following topic configuration properties:
+Offset management is also available through a local offset file store, where the offset is periodically written to a local file for each topic+partition according to the following topic configuration properties: